beancount/ledger2beancount/docs/manual.md

     2018-03-18 * "Transport for London" "Oyster card top-up"

 Unlike `payee_split`, the full payee field from ledger is used as the narration in beancount.
-Again, we stop after the first match.
+Again, ledger2beancount stops after the first match.

-Please note that the `payee_match` is done after `payee_split` and we run `payee_match` even if `payee_split` matched.
+Please note that the `payee_match` is done after `payee_split` and `payee_match` is evaluated even if `payee_split` matched.
 This allows you to remove some information from the narration using `payee_split` while overriding the found payee using `payee_match`.

 Finally, metadata describing a payee or payer will be used to set the payee.
 The tags used for that information can be specified in